heremaps/here-data-sdk-cpp/docs/dataservice-read-catalog-example.md

 Configuration of the `authentication_settings` is sufficient to start using the `CatalogClient`.

-### Retrieve catalog metadata
+### Retrieve catalog configuration

-To retrieve catalog metadata, create a `CatalogRequest`.
-The `CatalogRequest` class allows to set properties of the catalog request, including:
+To retrieve catalog configuration, create a `CatalogRequest`.
+The `CatalogRequest` class allows you to set properties of the catalog request, including:

 * `WithBillingTag`: Sets the billing tag used for this request.